 5. Use a Meeting Bot

 Bots are fulfilling a lot of key business functions today, including schedule coordination.

 Slack users can take advantage of the following bot services:

 - Doodle Scheduling App: This app lets you invite individual Slack users, entire Slack channels, and even external email contacts.
 You present a list of times and pick the one that appears to work for everyone.
 To see the list of participant replies, simply type /doodle list.

 - Eventbot Calendar: This meeting bot lets you schedule and manage everything from one-on-one client meetings to large staff get-togethers.
 You can import events from your Google or Outlook calendars, send out invites, and issue reminders as the meeting day draws close.

 Start coordinating schedules today

 These 5 best ways to coordinate schedules all have distinct advantages.
-The one you choose to support your growing business will depend on how you prefer to communicate (email vs. Slack) and whether you have reached a growth stage where you need the full-time support of a schedule coordination website like vCita.
+The one you choose to support your growing business will depend on how you prefer to communicate (email vs. Slack) and whether you have reached a growth stage where you need the full-time support of a schedule coordination software like vcita.